chriso23/firebase-web-app/README.md

 Firebase Real-time Chat App
 ---------------------------

-This Firebase web app contains a step-by-step tutorial to help beginners learn how to build a simple real-time chat application that is powered by the [Firebase Web SDK](https://firebase.google.com/docs/web/setup).
+This Firebase web app contains a step-by-step tutorial to help beginners learn how to build a simple real-time chat application that is powered by the [Firebase SDK](https://firebase.google.com/docs/web/setup).

 Preview
 ---------